 Answering the question of how long your hearing aid will last is tricky.
 There is no solid answer for any one person.
 However, on average, a hearing aid will last in the 3 to 5 year range (closer to 5 in most cases).
 There are a lot of determining factors that can affect your hearing aid life including:

-- Exposure to perspiration and wax.
-Hearing aids are small and sophisticated devices.
+- Exposure to perspiration and wax. - Hearing aids are small and sophisticated devices.
 They have amplifiers, microphones, and receivers to name a few of their parts.
-The ear is a rather hostile place that is constantly impacting your hearing aid with moisture and wax.
+The ear is a rather hostile place that constantly impacts your hearing aid with moisture and wax.
 Eventually, this will build up and corrode the delicate instruments in your hearing aid.